Returning A Deposit to Serve Section 21

 Chalmiston Properties Ltd v Boudia.
 Barnet County Court, 27 October 2015

 Link to NearlyLegal note.
 There was an assured shorthold tenancy from 2008 for which the tenant had paid £780 as a deposit.
 At some point, the deposit had been protected with the DPS scheme, but prescribed information had never been given.
-On 10 February 2015, the landlord authorised the release of the full deposit back to the tenant.
+On 10 February 2015, the landlord authorised the release of the total deposit back to the tenant.

-On 12 February 2015, the DPS contacted the landlord, saying that the deposit was being released.
+On 12 February 2015, the DPS contacted the landlord, saying the deposit was being released.
 The landlord served a section 21 notice, which was deemed served on 12 February 2015.
 On 16 February, the deposit being returned by the DPS was paid into the tenant's account.
 In possession proceedings, the tenant defended the claim that the DPS had not made payment until 16 February.
-As such, the notice on 12 February was served before the deposit was returned in full to the tenant.
+As such, the notice on 12 February was served before the deposit was fully returned to the tenant.

 The possession claim was dismissed.